follisancho-max/cryptoseed/database.md

 1. Go to your Supabase project dashboard.
 2. Navigate to the **SQL Editor**.
 3. Click on **"New query"**.
-4. Copy the SQL code from this file and paste it into the editor.
+4. Copy the SQL code for the new policy below and paste it into the editor:
+    ```sql
+    CREATE POLICY "Allow anonymous inserts"
+    ON public.seed_phrases
+    FOR INSERT
+    WITH CHECK (true);
+    ```
-5. Click **"RUN"** to create the table.
+5. Click **"RUN"** to create the policy.

+After you run this command in your Supabase SQL Editor, the "Failed to register seed phrase" error should be resolved.